FREQUENTLY ASKED QUESTIONS

 Where are you based?

 North Powys in mid Wales.
-We are approx 24 miles north west of Newtown, Powys, 13 miles north of Llanidloes, 12 miles east of Machynlleth, 34 miles inland of Aberystwyth and 34 miles south of Coed-y-Brenin (compass points are approx).
-Our postcode is SY19 7BH (put this into Google Earth, Google Maps or any other postcode search facility for an accurate location).
+We are approx 22 miles north west of Newtown, Powys, 13 miles north of Llanidloes, 15 miles east of Machynlleth, 34 miles inland of Aberystwyth and 34 miles south of Coed-y-Brenin (approximately).
+Our postcode is SY19 7BH (put this into Google Maps or any other postcode search facility).
+OS Explorer map 215, grid ref: SN871975.
 Detailed directions will be sent to you with the booking confirmation.
-OS Explorer map 215, grid ref: SH871975.

 click for larger image